|UNIVERSITY OF NEBRASKA MEDICAL CENTER

 UNMC College of Nursing is in compliance with the Policy for Americans with Disabilities as stipulated by the Board of Regents in RP 3.1.2.

-All U.S. doctoral applicants to the UNMC College of Nursing PhD in Nursing Program must hold an unencumbered license to practice nursing.
+All PhD applicants to the UNMC College of Nursing PhD in Nursing Program must hold an unencumbered license to practice nursing.
 In addition, the following general abilities have been identified as necessary to meet the technical standards for admission and progression in the PhD in Nursing Program.
 The following general abilities will be evaluated throughout the program:

 - Intellect.
 The educational goals are focused on the recall or recognition of knowledge and the development of intellectual abilities and skills.
 The nursing student participating in these educational goals must have the ability to reason, problem solve, conceptualize, analyze, synthesize and evaluate.